Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • Orijen.

-Note!
-Lines of holistic feeds are rarely produced in a rich assortment.
-Most often, the manufacturer gives a choice between 2-3 compositions and the form of food (drying, pate, pieces).
+Pay attention!
+Holistic food lines are rarely produced in a rich assortment.
+Most often, the manufacturer gives a choice between 2-3 compositions and the form of food (dry, pate, pieces).

-Vitamins and nutritional supplements for Scottish Fold kittens
+Vitamins and feed additives for Scottish Fold kittens

-If you bought a kitten that was supplemented with natural products by the breeder, a sharp transition to an industrial diet can lead to problems with the gastrointestinal tract.
-While the kitten eats natural products, for the timely formation of the backbone and confidence in the fortification of the diet, it is better to give him vitamins.
+If you bought a kitten that the breeder supplemented with natural products, a sudden switch to a commercial diet can lead to problems with the gastrointestinal tract.
+While the kitten eats natural products, it is better to give it vitamins to ensure timely formation of the backbone and confidence in the vitamin content of the diet.

-Note!
-If you feed a kitten with super premium or holistic class food, you do not need to give a vitamin complex.
+Pay attention!
+If you are feeding a kitten with super premium or holistic food, you do not need to give a vitamin complex.
 If your pet eats premium food, the vitamin complex is selected individually.

-It is strongly not recommended to give vitamins to Scottish Fold kittens unless you are sure of the pet's needs or have received advice from a veterinarian.
-The problem is that an excess of vitamins is no less destructive than their lack.
+It is strongly recommended not to give your Scottish Fold kittens vitamins unless you are sure of your pet's needs or have received advice from your veterinarian.
+The problem is that an excess of vitamins is no less destructive than their deficiency.

-If the kitten is clearly stunted or suffers from beriberi, the following vitamins are suitable for him:
+If the kitten is clearly stunted or suffers from vitamin deficiency, the following vitamins are suitable for him:

 • Gimpet Baby Tabs.